Monday Mar 14, 2011

 Otherwise, frequently asked questions are just perpetually published answers.

-Oracle applications user experience (UX) assistance.
-UX and development outreach of all sorts to the apps community, helping to design and deliver usable apps.
+Oracle Apps Cloud UX assistance.
+UX and development outreach of all sorts to the apps dev community, helping them to design and deliver usable apps using PaaS4SaaS.

 Ultan Ó Broin.
-Director, Global Applications User Experience, Oracle Corporation.
-On Twitter: @ultan
+Senior Director, Oracle Applications User Experience, Oracle EMEA.
+Twitter: @ultan

-See my other Oracle blog about product globalization too: Not Lost in Translation
+See my other Oracle blog on product globalization too: Not Lost in Translation

-Interests: User experience (UX), user centered design, design patterns, tailoring, BYOD, dev relations, language quality, mobile apps, Oracle FMW and ADF, and a lot more.
+Interests: User experience (UX), PaaS, SaaS, design patterns, tailoring, Cloud, dev productivity, language quality, mobile apps, Oracle FMW, and a lot more.